SAREC-Lab/sUAS-UseCases/usecases/main/ItemDelivery.md

 **Description**

-UAV(s) are dispatched to deliver defibrillators or other medical devices in an emergency situation.
+UAV(s) are dispatched to deliver an item to a target location.

 **Primary Actor**

-Receivers/UAV
+Mission commander
+Dispatcher

 **Supporting Actors**

-Medic crew
+Emergency Responders

 **Stakeholders and Interests**

-Medical professions engaged in first rescue materials
+Recipient of the delivered item e.g., victim in a river receiving a flotation device, heart-attack victim receiving a defibrillator

 **Pre-Conditions**

 - DroneResponse system is active
-- Multiple UAVs are equipped with cameras and are placed on the ground and are activated
+- UAVs equipped with carry mechanism
 - Drones are able to carry required payload

 **Post Conditions**